brackets-extension-badges/badge-provider-nodejs/README.md

 node index
 ```

-The data is refreshed everytime the server starts and every 2 hours.
+The data is refreshed every time the server starts and every 2 hours.
 Everything is saved in RAM, which means the data is erased when the server stops.

 ## HTTPS support